AshtonSnapp/rouge/README.md

 Complex types can have things other than fields or variants - things like constants, functions, or even other types, can be associated with a type.
 This can be done in one of two ways: either you can write the thing your associating the type with directly in the type definition, or you can write it within an `impl` (implementation) block.
 Which one you go with is really just a code style question.

 The first thing you'll likely want to do, at least for product types, is create a factory function.
-This is an associate function that creates instances of your type.
+This is an associated function that creates instances of your type.
 A common name for it is `new`:
 ```rouge
 type Person is
     name: str